Destacado: El joven Jesucristo: su mundo familiar-social-secular-religioso desde los doce hasta los treinta años de edad.

 To what human, or organization of humans, is the power over life itself conceded?
 And who or what organization would have the right to concede it?
 To permit life or destroy it according to purely human criteria?
 Cutting off its natural development, whether in the state of the fetus, or as an infant, child, teenager or adult?

-Adult human beings who treat life and live human bodies as if they themselves had created them are very quick to authorize abortion even in the last hour of birth.
+Adult human beings who treat life and live human bodies as if they themselves had created them are very quick to authorize abortion, even in the last moment of the action of being born.

 My body?
 Well, on loan to me!
 It is “mine” only in this context.
 I strive to keep it alive, but even so it often gets sick or hurt, is becoming weaker and I see that it is inevitably going to die.
 Power over it?
 I can by no means avoid its deterioration and eventual death!